How income tax is calculated

 | $66,668+ | No offset |

-Note: LMITO (Low and Middle Income Tax Offset) ended 30 June 2022.
-Only LITO applies from 2022-23 onwards.
+Source: ATO — Low income tax offset.
+Note: LMITO (Low and Middle Income Tax Offset) ended on 30 June 2022, so only LITO applies for current years.

 Medicare levy

-The Medicare levy is 2% of your taxable income and funds Australia's public healthcare system.
+The Medicare levy is 2%of your taxable income and funds Australia's public healthcare system.
 Most residents pay it automatically — it's added on top of your income tax.

 Exemptions: Low-income earners may pay a reduced levy or none at all.
 For 2025–2026:

-- Singles earning under $29,207 — no Medicare levy
+- Singles earning up to $29,207 — generally no Medicare levy

-- Singles earning $29,207–$36,509 — reduced levy (shade-in range)
+- Singles earning between $29,207 and about $36,509 — reduced levy (shade-in range)

-- Singles earning $36,509+ — full 2% levy
+- Singles earning above about $36,509 — full 2% levy

 - Medicare Entitlement Statement holders — exempt